xerial/larray/README.md

 A library for managing large off-heap arrays that can hold more than 2G (2^31) entries in Java and Scala.

 ## Features
- * Supporting huge array size upto 2^63 -1 entries.
+ * LArray supports huge array size upto 2^63 -1 entries.
    * 2^31 -1 (2G) is the limitation of the default Java/Scala array size, because 32-bit signed integer (int) is used for the array indexes.
 LArray uses long type indexes of 64-bit signed integers to resolve this limitation.
    * For example, the entire human genome data (3GB) can be stored in LArray.
  * LArray can be released from the main memory immediately.
    * Call LArray.free
-   * The default arrays in Java/Scala stays in JVM heaps until they are collected by GC, so it is generally difficult to avoid OutOfMemoryException when working with large amount of data.
-For example, call `new Array[Int](1000)` 10,000 times.
-You are lucky if you don't see any OutOfMemoryException without setting `-Xmx` option adequately.
+   * The default arrays in Java/Scala stay in JVM heaps until they are collected by GC, so it is generally difficult to avoid OutOfMemoryException when working with large amount of data.
+For example, call `new Array[Int](1000)` x 10,000 times.
+You are lucky if you don't see any OutOfMemoryException.
  * LArray can be collected by Garbage Collection (GC)
    * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
    * To prevent accidental memory release, keep a reference to LArray somewhere (e.g., in List)